 The project does not dictate how young people use or invest the money - but they are being 'nudged' or encouraged to invest or expand their existing business or income-generating activities.
 To support their propensity to invest in economic activities, recipients were given the option of purchasing a low-cost smartphone by having the cost deducted from their transfers - almost every recipient chose to do this - onto which a range of business and money management apps have been loaded.

 Research Activities

 Research is a primary objective of the YEG project.
 In line with the YEG Research and Evaluation Framework, a range of quantitative and qualitative data is being collected over the lifetime of the project.
 These include recipient surveys at registration and after payment rounds as well as several rounds of focus group discussions.
 Findings to date are set out here and detailed in the YEG Interim Report (www.fsdafrica.org/programme/YEG).

-The Urban Context
+YEG Findings The Urban Context

 66

 "I am thinking, in these two years, I can open another branch of my salon and employ someone else there."

-66
+"

-"In two years' time I don't see myself being employed by someone again.
-I will have employed myself and my life will be running fine my children will learn without worrying about school fees"
+66 "In two years' time I don't see myself being employed by someone again.
+I will have employed myself and my life will be running fine my children will learn without worrying about school fees" Analysis of young people surveyed upon registration showed that almost none of the young people that enrolled are in formal employment (less than 3% reported having a formal job).

-66

-"Currently, my life is different in that I am self-empowered since I have a business that I had started with GiveDirectly's transfer hence it keeps me busy and I no longer get lured to engage in criminal gangs unlike before when at times I would be rendered jobless and idle around Mathare Analysis of youth surveyed upon registration found that almost none of the youth enrolled are in formal employment (less than 3% reported having a formal job).
 Economic activity in Mathare is dominated by casual daily labour or self-employment with 84% of all recipients categorising themselves in these areas.
 There are gendered dimensions to economic activity with far higher proportions of men involved in casual labour compared to women (60% versus 33%).
 Conversely higher proportions of women than men describe themselves as self-employed (47% versus 29%).
 Getting a formal job is seen as almost impossible and was an aspiration for very few.
 When asked about their aspirations for the future most saw starting or growing their own business as the most obvious way to improve their life.
 The enrolment survey also found that the demographic composition of households in Mathare is very different to national norms.
 It showed that nearly half of all recipients (48%) lived in households with no children.
 This rose to 62% of male recipients compared with only 9% of female recipients.
 Although the project provided youth with a smartphone6 upon registration it emerged that over a quarter of recipients (28%) already had one.
 This reflects the high levels of mobile and digital penetration in Kenya (91% of Kenyans have access to a mobile phone (2019 Finaccess Household Survey) compared with elsewhere in Africa.
 It also reflects the high value already placed on having access to the internet for this group of youth.
 Type of Phone Ownership prior to Project